 The smooth surface of a glass or ceramic cooktop makes it ideal for most types of cookware including non-stick, stainless steel, and heavy cast iron.
 Because you’re cooking on glass or ceramic, you may not want to choose a glass pot as that could scratch your cooktop.

-When you have a gas cooktop any set of cookware you choose will work, but the best cookware recommended for gas cooktops is either stainless steel, aluminum, or copper.
+When you have a gas stovetop, any set of cookware you choose will work.
+The best cookware recommended for gas cooktops is either stainless steel, aluminum, or copper.

-An induction cooktop will instantly produce heat when you place a magnetic pot or pan on the surface.
-Because of that magnetic requirement, you must use cast iron or magnetic stainless steel cookware with an induction cooktop.
+An induction cooktop instantly produces heat when you place a magnetic pot or pan on the surface.
+Because of the magnetic requirement, when cooking with an induction cooktop you must use cast iron or magnetic stainless steel cookware.

 Different types of cookware material